operator-framework/operator-sdk/doc/operator-scope.md

 ### CRD scope

-Additionally the CustomResourceDefinition (CRD) scope can also be changed for cluster-scoped operators so that there is only a single instance (of a given name) of the CRD to manage across the cluster.
+Additionally the CustomResourceDefinition (CRD) scope can also be changed for cluster-scoped operators so that there is only a single instance (for a given name) of the CRD to manage across the cluster.

 For each CRD that needs to be cluster-scoped, update its manifest to be cluster-scoped.